by Clay Barrett

 This final, standard question is often asked of applicants by both HR and hiring managers.
 Most of the time, managers expect to be asked about salary, benefits, or other perks.
 Although these are important issues, the candidate should never bring them up by in a first interview.

-In a job market where you may be among five other stellar candidates, it is essential to use every opportunity to make a lasting impression — and one way to do so is by asking questions at the interview.
+In a job market where you may be among five other stellar candidates, it is essential to use every opportunity to make a lasting impression – from starting with a well-built resume to asking questions at the interview.
 Here’s how to do it.